 Consider using more than one lock variable in your program implementation.
-Having multiple locks may allow better parallelism.
-For example, one lock might only protect adding and removing data from the shared bounded buffer inside the get() and put() routines.
+For example, one lock might protect adding and removing data from the shared bounded buffer inside the get() and put() routines.
 Other lock(s) can be combined with condition variables to signal when the bounded buffer is full, or when the bounded buffer is empty.
 It is one thing to ensure correctness of synchronization (e.g. no threads deadlock).
 It is another challenge to have an optimal implementation where the maximum number of operations can proceed in parallel to achieve the highest possible Thread Level Parallelism (TLP) for the program.
 On a multicore machine, when monitoring load with "top -d .1", the max percent CPU utilization demonstrates the highest degree of parallelism achieved.
 On an 8-hyperthead computer, 800% is possible.
-On a 4-hyperthread computer, 400% is possible.